-Thank you for joining me on for this 10-day series on Preparing Your Student With Dyslexia for College Success.
+Thank you for joining me on for this 10-part series on Preparing Your High School Student With Dyslexia for College Success.
 To read the whole series from the beginning, click here.
 Today we’ll look at the specific skills needed to be ready for college by looking at what other successful students do.

 The types of skills needed to be successful in college can seem overwhelming, especially if you have dyslexia.
 If college is something that your child is serious about pursuing, developing these skills can be a part of your high school curriculum.
 Whether your student is homeschooled or attends a private or public school, many of these skills can be taught and practiced right from home!

 As with many other subjects, dyslexics learn better with explicit instruction and lots of practice.
 This will help your student find the most efficient strategies for learning; the methods that are best-suited to his or her learning style.

 College students can be expected to read as many as 200 pages per week.
 For many dyslexics, including my own dyslexic kids, this can seem like a death sentence to college success.
 Remember, reading 200 pages is in addition to class time, social time, study time, and some semblance of sleep time.
 Be sure to read the next post in this series, Technology Helps.
 There are many tools available to help students get that reading done and understand it as well.
 Read this post on Preparing Your Dyslexic Student for College Level Reading for more tips on practicing college-level reading skills.